sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/bic/Lifecycle.md

 This action creates one to [:nbagents:] instance(s) of the given agent type, and launches the agent(s) into the given [:agentcontext:].
-The first [:fctspawn:] function is spawning a single agent and replies the identifier of the spawned agent.
+The first [:fctspawn:] function is spawning a single agent.
-The second [:fctspawn:] function is spawning the given number of agents and replies the identifiers of the spawned agents.
+The second [:fctspawn:] function is spawning the given number of agents.
 The [:parameters:] are passed to the spawned agent inside the [:initializeevent:] event: the [:parameters:] field.